I was skeptical, but Lego Horizon Adventures won me over with its charm and creativity

 Overall, I’d have to say Lego Horizon Adventures was one of my most pleasant surprises of SGF.
 I went in rather apathetic and came out impressed with how effectively Guerrilla and Studio Gobo have translated one of my favourite PlayStation franchises into Lego.

-Be sure to keep this one on your radar when it launches sometime this holiday.
+Be sure to keep this one on your radar when it launches sometime in Holiday 2024.

 Image credit: PlayStation